hassamwazir/hassamwazir.github.io/_posts/2020-02-21-controls-controllers.md

     <em>Figure 5: The closed-loop unit step response of the system.</em>
 </p>

 As you can see, the system reaches a steady state around $$6$$s.
-But what if you want the system to reach steady state at or less than $$2$$s?
+But what if you want the system to reach a steady state at or less than $$2$$s?
 And the maximum overshoot you can tolerate is $$5\%$$?
 These are called system requirements and are chosen by you, or are given to you by someone who wants you to design the controller.
 Let's design a PI controller that will give us the desired performance.

 The system requirements are,